How to Keep Your Horse Safe This Winter

 To Blanket or Not to Blanket

-Horses will grow a winter coat as long as the days are getting shorter.
-If you blanket your horse before the winter solstice, they will not grow as much of a winter coat.
+Horses will grow a winter coat while the days get shorter.
+Blanketing your horse before the winter solstice will reduce the growth of their winter coat.

-- If they are thin and their body condition score is less than four.
+- Thin and with a body condition score less than four.

-Note: Once you have started blanketing a horse when it gets cold, you need to continue blanketing them until the weather warms up.
+Note: Once you start blanketing a horse, you need to continue blanketing them until warmer weather arrives.

-If you do blanket your horse, be sure to:
+If you blanket your horse, be sure to:

-- If the blanket becomes wet, take the blanket off immediately and put your horse into a sheltered area to dry.
-When the horse is completely dry, you can put a new, dry blanket back on your horse.
+- Remove damp blankets immediately and bring your horse to a sheltered area to dry.
+Then place a fresh, dry blanket on your horse.